KrishPortfolio/SaborSampleSite1/README.md

 ## How to put API key in the code

 You can find script tag for map at the end of the body tag.Between key word and ampersand sign paste the key you copied.

+Note: The tag is at the bottom of index.html